 No less than famed investor Warren Buffett, the “Oracle of Omaha” himself, suggests that buying index funds is the best option for most investors.
 Coming out of a recession and bear market for stocks, market indices will by definition be on the upswing.
 No one can time the market or know when a recession or bear market will end, but by definition when the bear market flips to a bull market, indices like the S&P 500 will rise.

 Treasury Inflation-Protected Securities, or TIPS, are U.S. government securities.
 This means they carry the same “full faith and credit” backing as U.S. Treasuries.
 The twist with TIPS is that they protect investors against rising inflation.
 While inflation is usually low during a recession — and there may even be deflation — when the economy starts picking up again, inflationary pressures generally rise.
 Rather than having your purchasing power eroded by inflation, the principal value of your TIPS will rise in line with prevailing inflation.
 If you don’t want the value of your bond investments to be damaged in a rising economy, then TIPS can be a good option.

 Travel and Leisure Companies

 Travel and leisure companies, such as hotels, airlines, cruise ships and online booking sites, rely on a strong economy to generate profits.
-When times get hard, consumers predictably reduce their discretionary expenses, and this can hit the travel industry hard.
-This has been particularly true during the shutdown accompanying the COVID-19 recession.
-Someone who loses their job is much more likely to hunker down and trim their expenses rather than booking a trip to Europe, for example.
-However, as the economy claws its way out of recession, those bookings tend to come back.
-After the travel and leisure companies have taken significant losses, it’s time to consider playing their recovery — just bear in mind that some are no doubt headed for bankruptcy as well.
+When times get hard, consumers predictably reduce their discretionary expenses, and this can hit the travel industry hard – especially when it follows a pandemic that had a devastating effect on the travel industry.
+However, consumer demand for travel is high, and as the economy claws its way out of recession, lost bookings are likely to come back.

 More From GOBankingRates